Monday, 1 January 2018

 For bicyclists from the USA, the most popular cycling destination in Europe is France, followed by the U.K., Ireland, and (more distantly) Italy.
 Germany is an afterthought for most American touring cyclists, and Austria isn't thought about at all.
 If Americans think about bicycling along a river in Germany, it's much more often the Rhine than the Danube.
 Some U.S. tourists travel along the Danube, but almost all of them do so on river cruises.

 I bicycled along much of the Rhine, including almost all of its course through Germany, in 2014.
-I've travelled by bicycle in France, the U.K., and other countries in Europe.
+I've travelled by bicycle in France, the U.K., and other countries in Europe (as well as in North and South America, and in Asian cities).
 There are many good reasons to choose these, and other, destinations for bicycle tourism.

 But Europeans choose to cycle the Danube in such large number for good reasons, and I think more overseas visitors should consider it.